Citrix Virtual Apps and Desktops 7 2305

 This Citrix Virtual Apps and Desktops release includes new versions of the Windows Virtual Delivery Agents (VDAs) and new versions of several core components.
 You can:

 After upgrading your VDAs to this version (from version 7.9 or later), you do not need to update the machine catalog’s functional level.
-The default (7.9 (or newer …)) remains the current functional level.
-For information, see VDA versions and functional levels.
+The 7.9 (or later) value remains the default functional level, and is valid for this release.
+For more information, see VDA versions and functional levels.

 - If you are building a new site, follow the sequence in Install and configure.

 - If you are upgrading a site, see Upgrade a deployment.